Cherrise-exe/Cherrise-exe/README.md

 - 🔭 I’m currently working on creating a database for my side project.
 - 👀 I’m interested in Machine Learning and Web Development.
-- 🌱 I’m currently learning Tensorflow, Typescript, AWS, and Agile Software Development.
+- 🌱 I’m currently learning Tensorflow and Typescript.
 - 💞️ I’m looking to collaborate on software development.
 - 💬 Ask me about anything!